hai-vr/XYVR/README-DEVELOPER.md

 - Provide a graphical UI to update the data.
 - Make the connection code easily auditable.
 - Set up workflow automation to build the React app and the .NET app.
+- Write the necessary API connectors to fetch live session data and display the current social VR application that a user is playing.

 The following work remains to be done:
 - Reported issues: